pleabargain/EnglishHelpsYourCareer/topic travel.md

 * Where will you go first after [[topic COVID-19| Covid 19]].
 * Have you ever rented a motor home?
 * What was the nationality mix at your hotel?
+* How was the water near the resort?

 # statements
 The rental car was the most expensive part of the trip.